clux/modul8/docs/require.md

 ## require()

 Modul8's `require()` works hand in hand with a private `define()` call that gets pre-pended to the compiled source.
-On compilation each module is wrapped in a define call (encapsulating variables not explicitly exported) that also give each of these modules the necessary context for the `require()` calls the module may make.
+On compilation each module is wrapped in a define call (ensuring encapsulation of private variables between modules) that give each of these modules the necessary context for the `require()` calls it may make.
 All context is stored via closures and will be hidden from you.

 ### Ways to require